Professor of Psychology and Neuroscience

 Characterizing Neural Mechanisms of Cognitive Control awarded by National Institutes of Health (Principal Investigator).
 2010 to 2019

-Cognitive and neural mechanisms of working memory gating and updating awarded by (Principal Investigator).
+Cognitive and neural mechanisms of working memory gating and updating.
+Control over declarative and procedural working memory. awarded by (Principal Investigator).
 2017 to 2019

-Thrust 1: Biophysical Modeling and Satisficing Control Strategies as Derived from Quantification of Primate Brain Activ awarded by Office of Naval Research (Co-Principal Investigator).
+Thrust 1: Biophysical Modeling of Satisficing Control Strategies as Derived from Quantification of Primate Brain Activity and Psychophysics awarded by Office of Naval Research (Co-Principal Investigator).
 2013 to 2018

 Expectation and Attention in Visual Cognition awarded by National Institutes of Health (Principal Investigator).
 2013 to 2018